Jointly Modeling Hierarchical and Horizontal Features for Relational Triple Extraction: Entity-enhanced Dual Tagging Model

 \subsubsection{Bi-LSTM Encoder}

-\citet{lample2016Neural} have proved bidirectional \emph{long short-term memory} (Bi-LSTM) to be effective for capturing semantic information for each word in the input sentence by processing the sequence in both directions with two parallel LSTM layers.
-In this work, we use a popular LSTM variant introduced by \citep{gers2000recurrent}.
+The bidirectional \emph{long short-term memory} (Bi-LSTM) has been proved~\cite{lample2016Neural} to be effective in capturing semantic information for each word in the input sentence by processing the sequence in both directions with two parallel LSTM layers.
+In this work, we use a popular LSTM variant~\cite{gers2000recurrent} as the encoder.
 The detailed operations are as follows: